AgPipeline/drone-makeflow/README.md

 **JSON configuration** \
 There are JSON key/value pairs for this app
 - SOILMASK_SOURCE_FILE: the path to the image to mask the soil from
 - SOILMASK_MASK_FILE: the name of the mask file to write.
-Will be written to the path defined in SOILMASK_WORKING_FOLDER if a path is not specified.
+Will be written to the path defined in SOILMASK_WORKING_FOLDER if a path is not specified
 - SOILMASK_WORKING_FOLDER: the path to where the results of processing should be placed
 - SOILMASK_OPTIONS: any options to be passed to the script